 Bed bugs are small, oval insects that harbour in dark spaces close to their food source to feed at night.
 They range in size from 1/4″ to 3/8″ long and are mahogany or red-brown in color.

-Bed bugs have been making resurgence in recent years due to the banning of DDT pesticides, an increase in international travel, immigration from the developing world, and a developing resistance to pesticides as bed bugs evolve.
+Bed bugs have been resurgent in recent years due to the banning of DDT pesticides, an increase in international travel, immigration from the developing world, and a developing resistance to pesticides as bed bugs evolve.

 The household pests commonly reside in the seams of mattresses, in the edges of carpeting, in the bed frame behind baseboards, window and door casings, picture frames, loosened wallpaper, and other cracks and crevices.
 They can enter a structure by latching to clothing and bedding, and by hiding in luggage.
 In some instances, they can travel via birds or bats.